 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Charles Schwab Corporation reported total carbon emissions of approximately 99,008,000 kg CO2e, which includes 8,409,000 kg CO2e from Scope 1 emissions and 90,599,000 kg CO2e from Scope 2 emissions.
-The company has not disclosed any specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-As a leading financial services firm headquartered in the US, Charles Schwab's emissions profile reflects its operational footprint, but further details on its climate commitments or future reduction strategies remain unspecified.
+The company has not disclosed any Scope 3 emissions data.
+Despite the significant emissions figures, there are currently no specific reduction targets or initiatives outlined in their climate commitments.
+This lack of defined goals suggests that while Charles Schwab acknowledges its carbon footprint, it has yet to establish formal strategies for reducing emissions in line with industry standards.
+As a major player in the financial services sector, Charles Schwab's climate commitments will be crucial in addressing the growing concerns around corporate sustainability and environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents